Albert Plummer in India

 Film locations

 Branston Pickle, a popular condiment in Britain, may have been the inspiration for Plummer’s Relish.
 But the film was actually shot in a fruit canning factory.
-The Plummer’s Relish factory has two locations, as the exterior scenes were shot at The Maltings in Amersham, Buckinghamshire, and the interior scenes at Tiptree, Essex.
+The Plummer’s Relish Factory has two locations in real life, since the exterior scenes were shot at The Maltings in Amersham, Buckinghamshire, and the interior scenes in Tiptree, Essex.
 Both buildings are typical 19th century factory buildings.

 The Britannia Fruit Preserving Company in Tiptree was founded in 1885 by Arthur Charles Wilkin and two other men.
 Their idea was to make jam without glucose, colouring or preservatives, but with all the flavour.
 They were successful.
 The company’s success was boosted by the rail link between Kelvedon and Tollesbury via Tiptree.
 I can’t find any reference to the interior, and it may well have been heavily modified for the filming of the episode.